rutu-sh/otel-k8s-experiments/experiments/single-app-single-collector/docs/README.md

   - deployment.yaml
 ```

-When this file is configured in our folder, we can use the inbuild kustomization functionality of kubectl to deploy the resources.
+When this file is configured in our folder, we can use the inbuilt kustomization functionality of kubectl to deploy the resources.

 ```shell
 kubectl apply -k .
 ```

-Similarly, we can use the inbuild kustomization functionality of kubectl to destroy the resources.
+Similarly, we can use the inbuilt kustomization functionality of kubectl to destroy the resources.

 ```shell
 kubectl delete -k .